Will-Bath/BookmarksWillAdam/README.md

+For bookmark_manager
 Step 1: Run the command psql
 Step 2: Create database using the psql command: CREATE DATABASE bookmark_manager;
 Step 3: Use \c bookmark_manager; command to connect to database Step 4: Run the query

+For bookmark_manager_test
+Step 1: Run the command psql
+Step 2: Create database using the psql command: CREATE DATABASE bookmark_manager_test;
+Step 3: Use \c bookmark_manager_test; command to connect to database Step 4: Run the query

 Completed stories